campusdomar/PumukitImportBundle/Resources/doc/ImportExecutionGuide.md

 $ php app/console pumukit:init:repo tag --force
 ```

+## Add Custom Tags

+In case you have created custom categories in PuMuKIT 1.7, you need to add them to PuMuKIT 2.1 as Tags.
+Go to the back-office and create manually those new Tags.

+Route: `/admin/tag`

 ## Allow Publication Channels

 If you have used ARCA, GoogleVideoSiteMap, iTunesU or YouTubeEDU channels in your PuMuKIT1.7 server, you can still use them in PuMuKIT2.1, except for GoogleVideoSiteMap.